- Use Case

 For web developers:

 - Forward webhooks to your local machine during development.
-For example Strip, Github, Slack integrations.
+For example Stripe, Github, Slack integrations.

 - Forward webhooks to internal network machines.

-- Skip deployment, demo your websites from your development machine.
+- Skip deployments to public servers and just demo your websites from your development machine.

 - Connect to low-traffic services through tunnels instead of getting public IP and domains (for example internal Grafana, Prometheus instances)

 - Make your Raspberry Pi, a laptop or even smartphones servers.

 - Expose your Home Assistant, Node-RED or other automation solutions to the internet without router configuration.

 - Protect your privacy.
 With TLS pass-through tunnels, not even Webhook Relay could be forced to spy on your traffic.

 For system administrators, DevOps engineers and SREs: